Tackle Your First Time Turkey Hunting

 First Time Turkey Hunting Techniques

-After you’ve learned more about where to find turkeys and their specific habits, it’s time to focus on turkey hunting.
+After you’ve learned more about where to find turkeys and their specific habits, you’ll probably think, “how do you hunt turkey?”
 Spring is the most popular time to hunt turkeys; the birds are very active/vocal and the toms are dressed in mating colors.
 You can typically only shoot a tom in the spring seasons.
 But in Minnesota, for example, there is also a fall season where you can hunt either a male or female of any age.
 This drastically improves your chances at getting a bird for the Thanksgiving table if that’s your primary concern.
 But since spring is coming up fast, here are a few spring turkey hunting tips.
 Oh, and the conclusion to my fall hunt…

 Turkey Hunting Equipment

 Since I hadn’t ever been wild turkey hunting, I needed to gather some necessary equipment before I started.
 Luckily there’s not all that much turkey hunting gear for beginners compared to some other types of hunting.

 The guidance is different on this subject, but the best vital area of a turkey for shotguns is the head and neck.
 I drew a life-size turkey head on a piece of cardboard (but there are targets made specifically for this purpose) and included a rough six-inch circle in one-inch increments.
 I wanted to make sure I had at least 10 BBs in the head and neck, as well as a good shot pattern within the six-inch circle as well.
 As you can see below, this would be a very quick and ethical death for any turkey.

 As far as the best ammunition, I used Remington® Nitro Turkey™ shells.
 They are 3” shells loaded with number 4 shot.
 They did a great job in the field, and I was very happy with the results.